Postmaster says ballots No. 1 priority, but details no plan

 The outcry over mail delays and warnings of political interference have put the Postal Service at the center of the nation’s tumultuous election year, with Americans rallying around one of the nation’s oldest and more popular institutions.

-With mounting pressure, DeJoy abruptly reversed course this week, vowing to postpone any further changes until after the election, saying he wanted to avoid even the “perception” of any interference.
+With mounting pressure, DeJoy promised this week to postpone any further changes until after the election, saying he wanted to avoid even the perception of interference.
 Blue mailboxes were being removed, back-of-shop sorting equipment shutdown and overtime hours kept in check.

 House Democrats are pushing ahead with a rare Saturday session to pass legislation that would prohibit the actions and send $25 billion to shore up postal operations.
 Some 20 states, along with voting rights advocates, have sued to reverse the changes.

 Senate Majority Leader Mitch McConnell is eyeing a $10 billion postal rescue as part of the next COVID-19 relief package.
-The White House has said it would be open to more postal funding as part of a broader virus aid package.
+The White House has said it would be open to more postal funding as part of a broader bill.

-The Postal Service is struggling financially under a decline in mail volume, rising costs from the coronavirus pandemic and a rare and some say cumbersome congressional requirement to fund in advance its retiree health care benefits.
+The Postal Service has been struggling financially under a decline in mail volume, rising costs from the coronavirus pandemic and a rare and some say cumbersome congressional requirement to fund in advance its retiree health care benefits.

-For many, the Postal Service provides a lifeline, sending not just cards and letters, but delivering prescription drugs, financial statements and other items that are especially needed by mail during the pandemic.
+For many, the Postal Service provides a lifeline, delivering not just cards and letters but also prescription drugs, financial statements and other items that are especially needed by mail during the pandemic.

-The postal service board of governors, appointed by Trump, selected DeJoy in May to take the job.
+The postal board of governors, appointed by Trump, selected DeJoy in May to take the job.
 A GOP donor, he previously owned a logistics business that was a longtime Postal Service contractor.
-He maintains significant financial stakes in companies that do business or compete with the agency, raising conflict of interest questions.
+He maintains significant financial stakesin companies that do business or compete with the agency, raising conflict of interest questions.

 In a statement, the Postal Service said DeJoy has made all required financial disclosures but that he might have to divest some holdings if conflicts arise.